wp-plugins/dynamic-featured-image/readme.txt

 Yes, from ver.
 2.0.0 you can now add images from the remote url.
 However the helper functions may not work properly.
 Alt, caption and title attribute for these images cannot be retrieved using helper functions for now. `NULL` is returned instead.

 = 4.
+I am seeing a broken image icon when setting the second feature image? = Some plugins like `Regenerate Thumbnails` changes the default image format in media uploader from `File URL` to `Attachment Post URL`.
+Make sure you click on `File URL` under `Link URL` section before clicking `Insert Into Post`.

+= 5.
 Other problems or questions? =
+Other problems?
+Don't forget to check the [blog](http://ankitpokhrel.com.np/blog/category/dynamic-featured-image/) and learn to create some exciting things using DFI.

 You can always contact me at `ankitpokhrel@gmail.com`, if you have any question or queries about the project.
 I am available for freelance work too.